 - O1.
 Encourage establishing employment and land use synergies and integration by supporting built form variety, diversity and co-location of infrastructure. - 02.
-Establish efficient site planning, land use and built form through an investigative site analysis process. - O3.
-Ensure the utilisation of land is maximised by establishing an integrated suite of design controls and requiring design responses directly harness the attributes of the site identified through a thorough site analysis. - 04.
+Establish efficient site planning, land use and built form through an investigative site analysis process. - 03.
+Ensure the under utilisation of land is minimised by establishing an integrated suite of design controls and requiring applicants undertake a site specific analysis and design response. - 04.
 Establish a high quality built form character and urban environment through best practice site planning and urban design provisions. - 05.
 Establish specific urban design provisions that create human scale outcomes, attractive streetscapes and moderating building mass for large floorplate development. - 06.
 Encourage the inclusion of design features that provide high quality environments for staff and customers. - 07.
 Ensure comfortable microclimates are created through adequate landscaping and the provision of water sensitive urban design. - 08.
 Ensure that development with an interface to zone or precinct boundaries responds to potential external conflicts that arise from a land use and built form change. - 09.
 Encourage the implementation of active and passive design processes that sustainably respond to the sites climatic conditions. - 010.
 Encourage the integration of fine-grain, ancillary and supplementary land uses within business and enterprise zones.